torchnyu/blog/_posts/2020-05-15-the-case-against-double-majors.md

 level internship, then you'd be in a significantly better position then lackadaisically fulfilling a CS major.

+Having a double major may also distract you from your primary major, which may in turn mess up your career opportunities.

 Networking, internships and projects are the ultimate way to get job opportunities.
 If you're in a major where you're worried about your job prospects, a double major can certainly help you, but it won't get